AlexJoeb/AlexJoeb/README.md

 I'm Xander, :computer: full-stack website application developer :joystick:, from :snowflake: Minnesota :mountain_snow:!
 I like playing with all sorts of technologies, just to see if I can make cool things! *Bonus points if it helps someone.*

-_Recruiters, please note that my GitHub contribution graph shows inactivity due to working on code in a private repository; which is not reflected.
+_Recruiters, please note that my GitHub contribution graph shows inactivity due to working on code in a private Gerrit repository; which is not reflected.
 I am coding every single day and constantly growing and learning.
 Thank you :heart:_

 ### :computer: Technologies I Use :desktop_computer:
 <p>